AbhishekAzad08/CarsalesCC/README.md

 are saved to a data store.

 # Frontend
 Angular has been used for frontend.
+Have used ng-template to populate the vehicles forms based on the option selected.

 # Styling
 Bootstrap has been used.